 How can we believe in a future that gets better and not worse?
 What prevents those in power from doing what is necessary to resolve the many crises we face?
-How to give form to relationships that are difficult to see or feel?
+How to bridge distances between what we know and what we see or feel?

 Slowly and Then All at Once, responding to these questions and more, weaves together photographs showing different forms of power involved in the unfolding ecological crisis—top down and bottom up, human and more-than-human—to convey a feeling of immersion and interconnection, a feeling of being caught up in this ongoing storm.

-In surfacing these feelings the work helps to affirm a reality that makes hope possible.
-The fact that political and corporate elites are caught up in systems far bigger than themselves, and, as we are also a part of those systems, it is possible, in points of friction and convergence, to reach them, it is possible to change course.
+In surfacing these feelings, the work helps dissolve cynical distance—a numbing illusion positioning us on the outside looking in and knowing for certain it is impossible to change the broken status quo—and to affirm a reality that makes hope possible.
+The fact that what happens next is not fixed, the future will be the result of a tangled and as yet undetermined ecology of interactions, of which we are all, inescapably, a part.
+Political and corporate elites are caught up in systems far bigger than themselves, and, as we are also a part of those systems, it is possible, in points of friction and convergence to reach them, it is possible to change course.

-We are living in an age defined by systemic breakdown, rapidly increasing inequality and profoundly inadequate political representation.
-The situation is overwhelming, it can make us want to disengage or give up.
-This work attempts to counter these feelings, to create something with a physicality, a rhythm, an intensity that pushes through the dead-ends of cynicism and resignation.
+We live in an age defined by system breakdown, rapidly increasing inequality, and profoundly inadequate political representation.
+The situation is overwhelming.
+It can feel hopeless, it can make us want to give up, disengage, or turn to the narratives offered by the far right.
+This work attempts to counter these feelings, to create something with a physicality, a rhythm, an intensity that pushes through the dead ends of cynicism and resignation.
 And to give shape to something generous and generative, lucid and uncertain; to a feeling of interconnection and an understanding of power, which might help us meet the challenges in front of us.

 < >